Castle View Enterprise Academy: School characteristics

 The principal of the school is Janet Bridges, who received an OBE in the 2013 New Years Honours list for her services to education.

-The academy has been successful in a joint bid to build a 4G FIFA international standard artificial football pitch.
-The pitch will be ready for September and used by both school and the local community.
-They will shortly be launching the Castle View Football Academy in partnership with SAFC (Sunderland Football Club) to run alongside the Cricket Academy already working with qualified coaches and Durham County Cricket Club.

-The academy is currently rated as "Good" by OFSTED (Jan 2012); its results have passed national averages, making it one of the highest performing schools in the City of Sunderland and the North East.
+The academy is currently rated as "Good" by OFSTED as of June 2023.
+Castle View has received the same rating on all of the academy's OFSTED inspections (March 2011, January 2012, March 2017 and June 2023).
+Castle View Enterprise Academy received these rating's for good Quality of Education, Behaviour and Attitudes, Personal Development and Leadership and Management; its results have passed national averages, making it one of the highest performing schools in the City of Sunderland and the North East.
 In 2009 the predecessor school closed on 26% 5A-C. The results since have increased each year: 2010 = 43%; 2011 = 54%; 2012 = 67%; 2013 = 68%.
 This rapid rise was recognised in 2014 with an award from the SSAT (Specialist Schools and Academies Trust) for most improved academy.

-Learning Resource Centre

-CVEA has a Learning Resource Centre (LRC) run by the library and resources manager.